rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-06-29-kickoff-party.md

 If you want us to connect you to other teams or alumna in your city, let us know — we’d be more than happy to do that.
 You can also open an issue in our Github summer-of-code [issue tracker](https://github.com/rails-girls-summer-of-code/summer-of-code/issues) if you want to make the event public or use that as an RSVP list.

 We wish you a wonderful kick-off day on Friday and an amazing kick-off party next week — we can’t wait to see how you celebrated your first full week of RGSoC.
 All pictures are welcome, and we’d love to see your videos, too.

-Let’s tweet under the hashtag #kickoffrgsoc!
+Let’s tweet under the hashtag **#kickoffrgsoc**!